 BENEFITS OF INTIMACY OVER 50

-- Effective escapism: it may sound frivolous, but it’s no less important that sex can be great activity to help you and someone special to simply get away from it all, if only for a little while.
+Effective escapism: it may sound frivolous, but it’s no less important that sex can be great activity to help you and someone special to simply get away from it all, if only for a little while, and only to your bedroom.
+(Or, whichever room you choose!)

 WHAT HE CAN EXPECT

 Post-menopausal women will notice that their estrogen levels have dropped, resulting in her producing less vaginal lubrication when aroused.
-This means that more foreplay is required to fully prepare for lovemaking, otherwise a premium sexual moisturizer can supply a quick fix.
+This means that more foreplay is required to fully prepare for lovemaking, and additionally, a premium sexual moisturizer can be super helpful and often needed!

 If anything, a medical professional will understand that sex and pleasure are a basic human right and have a very full grasp of what you and your body are going through, and what you can do to enjoy yourself in a safe and satisfying way.